-If you’re one of the thousands having to now work from home, the lovely Rebecca Snowden – Interior Style Advisor at Furniture Choice has come up with five brilliant tips to create the perfect home office.
+If you’re one of the thousands now working from home, the lovely Rebecca Snowden – Interior Style Advisor at Furniture Choice has come up with five brilliant tips to create the perfect home office.

 Keep It Green